phovea/phovea.github.io/developers/management_utility.md

 ./manage.sh publish <plugin name>
 ```

-Before the first usage you have to enter the credentials for the caleydo registry, i.e. the nexus registry
+Before the first usage you have to enter the credentials for the phovea registry, i.e. the nexus registry

 ```bash